collintheperson/Porfolio/readme.md

 ## Description

-_{This is a web portfolio meant to help show my current and future potential skills for interested employers.}_
+_{The link to my webpage is at collintheperson.github.io/portfolio.
+This is a web portfolio meant to help show my current and future potential skills for interested employers.}_

 ## Support and contact details